studio-thgie/phd.thgie.ch/output/expose-v2.md

 | 2026            | Dissertation |                                                                                        |

 ### 6.2 Pursued output #todo
+- Possible papers
+	- Description and analysis of image-corpus
 	- Historical research on the visuality of digital games
 	- Researching the visuality of digital games in the digital humanities; conservative and methodological approach
 	- Additional practical output; platform for the exploration of the researched media

 ## 7. Bibliography #todo
 Aarseth, E. J. (1997). _Cybertext: Perspectives on ergodic literature_.
 Johns Hopkins University Press.